-WBo2 Cables & Construction from Cable Kits
+WBo2 Cables (pre-built) & DIY Cable Kits

-for Bosch LSU sensors
+for Bosch LSU (and NTK) sensors

-Buy (Pre-Built) Controller-to-Sensor Cables
+Buy Pre-Built Controller-to-Sensor Cables

-Buy cable for sensor
+Buy the cable for sensor

 at quantity :

-Cable Kits are available in either a 2.6 or 4.0 m lengths.
-You can make the cable from scratch using what wires you have available, but we suggest you use our kit to give you all the wires, the tough woven fibreglass sheath, heatshrink joint covers and the end circular connector, but NOT the sensor connector kit.
+You can make your own DIY cable from scratch using what wires you have available.
+But we suggest you use our DIY cable kit to give you the unique custom-made Tech Edge shielded wire, tough and heat resistant woven fibreglass sheath, heatshrink joint covers and the 8-pin circular connector.
+The whole kit is not much more expensive than the 8-pin connector!

 For NTK sensors (L1H1) ...